ctb/titus-blog/src/2012-scripps-swc-postmortem.rst

 There were a few really useful outcomes, apart from the generally positive comments from students.

-First, most of the students in the class laughed at the 'sudo make me a sandwich' comic @@.
+First, most of the students in the class laughed at the `'sudo make me a sandwich' comic <http://xkcd.com/149/>`__.
 That's real progress, folks -- more people being inculcated into nerd culture++.

 Second, I got the sense that people came out of the class with some very specific requests for TSRI's computing infrastructure (like: